To help ensure the safety of all of our attendees, we ask that you please read our terms and conditions carefully.

 Any activity undertaken by an attendee to promote an explicit, illicit or adult orientated event where the name of West Aussie Fur Frenzy or any of the WAFF organisers’ names are being used will result in the removal of said attendee, confiscation of the attendees Event Pass, and depending on the circumstances, potential bans from all future WAFF events.

 Attendees will exercise common sense in how they choose to behave and conduct themselves at the event.
-If you aren’t sure if your behavior is suitable then take it to your room.
+If you aren't sure if your behaviour is suitable then take it to your room.
 For an example, holding hands and kissing, no matter your sexual orientation, are within reason.
 Groping, heavy kissing, heavy petting and nudity, no matter your sexual orientation, are not condoned.
 A minimal requirement is that you wear a shirt, shorts, and shoes in public areas of the hotel and event space.
 Pools and similar areas are exempt.

 At all times around the lobby or in the restaurant at least a shirt, pants/shorts, and footwear are to be worn.
 Bathing suits, swimmers, bikinis, etc. are not appropriate attire.
 Continuing on this, Costumes (Fur Suits) are considered “appropriate attire” in all areas of the venue except for the restaurant and pool area.
 This is due to concerns for the safety of other customers and the suiter themselves.
 Costumes are also not to be unacceptably revealing.